britram/taps-transports/draft-ietf-taps-transports-03.md

 An active UDP session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.

-UDP maps each data segement into an IP packet, or a sequence of IP fragemnts.
+UDP maps each data segment into an IP packet, or a sequence of IP fragments.

 UDP is connectionless.
 However, applications send a sequence of messages that constitute a UDP flow.